sabin19/PinboardImageLoadingApp/README.md

 # Pinboard
-Mindvally android test application it is based on the image downloading and caching library also it handle the json response.
-Also added support for Android 10 Dark mode
+This is test application to show how to build android application with android jetpack library Also added support for Android 10 Dark mode

 Used Tools and Technologies